Are you in the market for a new rifle or shotgun?

 Harder to operate than an AR – While an AR is heavier compared to the bullpup, the former still has the advantage of being easier to operate.

-These things are harder to do when you are using a bullpup.
+These things are harder to do when using a bullpup.
 Also, the way the magazine is positioned in the bullpup causes difficulty in rapidly reloading the firearm.

 Ok, maybe some of these disadvantages make the bullpup sound a tad bit less awesome!